 Whilst your kids might not be brave enough to try herring, chances are they will love Amsterdam’s more sugary specialities – stroopwafels (caramel pancakes), poffertjes (mini pancakes) and, well…pancakes.
 There are large numbers of pancake restaurants dotted around town as well as a pancake boat which floats around the River Ij and even has a ball pool in the hull for little ones to work off the sugar rush.
 Pancakes not their thing?
 My kids’ top tip for a treat is the eye-boggling “pick and mix” chain, Jamin.
 Not only do they have sweets in every shade of the colour spectrum but it’s also the place to explore the Dutch obsession with Drop (Dutch liquorice which comes in soft and hard; sweet and salty varieties!).
 If you’re looking for more wholesome treats, many of Amsterdam’s nicest restaurants offer kids’ menus or best of all take them to the unique KinderKookCafe (children’s cooking cafe) where they get to make their own meal as well as yours.

 Amsterdam is small which makes it easy to navigate with kids.
-Trams are a great way to get around – if your kids are transport lovers why not take them for a special journey on board the historic tram through the woods or clamber aboard an old plane at the Schipol airport Panorama Terrace.
-Of course there’s also canal boat rides, the free ferry that heads over to Amsterdam North and that all-time favourite Dutch method of transport, the humble bicycle.
+First time visitors simply have to start with a canal tour.
+Options are numerous but our favourites include becoming “freshwater pirates” onboard a Blue Boat Tour or opting for a private sail on an open sloop around some of the smaller canals.
+Landlubbers are well served by the iconic blue and white trams which are a great way to get around – if your kids are transport nuts why not take them for a special journey on board the historic tram through the woods or clamber aboard an old plane at the Schipol airport Panorama Terrace.
+Of course there’s also the free ferry that heads over to Amsterdam North and that all-time favourite Dutch method of transport, the humble bicycle.
 The city’s flat landscape and ubiquitous cycle lines are perfect for tentative cyclists or for those too young to cycle along beside you, why not hire a bakfiets – a Dutch bike with a big wooden bucket on the front into which you can pile a handful of children and cycle them around like a local.

 5. City Farms